OpenJML/openjml.github.io/tutorial/RACJavaChecks.md

 	at T_RacJavaCheck.main(T_RacJavaCheck.java:4)
 ```

-If you want to see bot the RAC check and the Java check, compile using the `-racJavaChecks` option:
+If you want to see both the RAC check and the Java check, compile using the `-racJavaChecks` option:
 `openjml -rac -racJavaChecks T_RacJavaCheck.java && openjml-java -cp .
 T_RacJavaCheck`
 produces
 ```